×

 A flawless physical and human organization

 Synchronization with partners is equally important.
-Transparent, real-time communication with suppliers and carriers is the keystone of the system.
+Transparent, real-time communication with suppliers and carriers is the cornerstone of the system.
 Suppliers must adhere to strict labeling and packaging specifications to ensure products are identifiable upon arrival.

 Technology: The brains of the operation